-Mississippi is home to five four year and one two-year historically black colleges and universities (HBCUs) – Jackson State University, Alcorn State University, Mississippi Valley State University, Coahoma Community College, Rust College and Tougaloo College.
+Mississippi is home to five four-year and two two-year historically black colleges and universities (HBCUs) – Jackson State University, Alcorn State University, Mississippi Valley State University, Coahoma Community College, Rust College, Tougaloo College, and Hinds Community College – Utica.
 Collectively, these institutions have a $774 million economic impact in Mississippi and account for a estimate of 7,775 jobs.

-Grambling State University, located in Grambling, Louisiana, is a historically black university and comprehensive urban research university, is to provide quality teaching, research and service at the baccalaureate, masters, specialist, and doctoral levels to diverse populations of students and communities using various modalities to ensure that they are technologically-advanced, ethical, global leaders who think critically and can address societal problems and compete effectively.
+Jackson State University, an HBCU and comprehensive urban research university, is to provide quality teaching, research and service at the baccalaureate, masters, specialist, and doctoral levels to diverse populations of students and communities using various modalities to ensure that they are technologically-advanced, ethical, global leaders who think critically and can address societal problems and compete effectively.